dbos-inc/dbos-docs/docs/why-dbos.md

 If your program is ever interrupted or crashed, all your workflows automatically resume from the last completed step.

 Under the hood, DBOS works by storing your program's execution state (which workflows are currently executing and which steps they've completed) in a Postgres database.
-So all DBOS needs to work is a Postgres database to connect to&mdash;there's no need for a separate "workflow server".
+So all DBOS needs to work is a Postgres database to connect to&mdash;there's no need for a separate "workflow server."

-DBOS provides many powerful features you can use to enhance your workflows, including:
+DBOS provides many powerful features you can use to build reliable programs, including:

-- Durable queues: Start many parallel durable workflows, with controlled concurrency.
+- **Durable queues**: Run many durable workflows in parallel, with controlled concurrency.
-- Durable sleeps and notifications: Workflows can wait hours, days, or weeks, or for a notification, and will always resume on schedule.
+- **Durable sleeps and notifications**: Workflows can wait for days or weeks, or for a notification, and will always resume on schedule.
-- Scheduled workflows: Run a workflow exactly-once per time interval.
+- **Scheduled workflows**: Start a workflow exactly-once per time interval.
-- Exactly-once event processing: Start a durable workflow exactly-once per incoming event, for example from Kafka.
+- **Exactly-once event processing**: Start a durable workflow exactly-once per incoming event, for example from Kafka.
-- Idempotency: Use built-in idempotency keys to start a workflow only once, no matter how many times it is called with that key.
+- **Idempotency**: Use built-in idempotency keys to start a workflow only once, no matter how many times it is called with that key.

 ## Serverless Hosting